Tangerinez/MasterMind-Challenge/README.md

 MasterMind Challenge Game!

 # Mastermind Game
 Please implement a mastermind game, which can be played by a user "against" the computer.
-Thisisagamewhereaplayertriestoguessthenumbercombinations.
-Attheendofeach attempt to guess the 4 number combinations, the computer will provide feedback whether the player had guess a number correctly, or/and a number and digit correctly.
+This is a game where a player tries to guess the number combinations.
+At the end of each attempt to guess the 4 number combinations, the computer will provide feedback whether the player had guess a number correctly, or/and a number and digit correctly.
 A player must guess the right number combinations within 10 attempts to win the game.

 # Game rules
 • At the start of the game the computer will randomly select a pattern of four different numbers from a total of 8 different numbers.